-This master plan is a guide to public and private actions and decisions adopted by the Town.
-The plan formulation process involved work sessions of the Planning Commission, focus group meetings, with input from the Historic Preservation Commission, Forestry and Beautification Committee, Woods Committee, Lake Committee, Border Committee, Dog Park Committee, Bicycle Path Committee, Emergency Preparedness and Safety Committee, Stormwater Management Committee, Town Lighting Committee, and followed by public hearings before the Commission, the Mayor and Town Council.
+This comprehensive plan is a guide to public and private actions and decisions adopted by the Town.
+The plan formulation process involved work sessions of the Planning Commission, with input from the Historic Preservation Commission, Forestry and Beautification Committee, Woods Committee, Lake Committee, Border Committee, Dog Park Committee, Bicycle Path Committee, Emergency Preparedness and Safety Committee, Stormwater Management Committee, Town Lighting Committee, Sustainability Committee, and Racial and Social Equity Committee followed by public hearings before the Commission, the Mayor and Town Council.
 The plan addresses areas outside of Town as these relate to the preservation and enhancement of the boundaries and gateways of the Town.
 Notification and participation by Town residents and by other jurisdictions and interests have been encouraged to insure the common good as development of public and private properties occurs.

 We who live in Washington Grove enjoy the fruits of those who planned for us.
 It is our intention and our legal responsibility to do the same for future residents.